byhyu/card-term1-project5/writeup_hong.md

 To search for cars in larger images, sliding window search is utilized.
 The implementation can be found in line 102-168 of `helper.py`.
 Multiple searches were carried out using 1, 1.5, and 2.0 scales.

-Revison:
-The initial implementation yields

-    history = deque(maxlen=8)
-Here the idea is utilizing the fact that in the subsequent frames the cars are located at or near the same positions, while false positives are present only for 1-2 frames.
-There is no such optimization in the source code.

-The simplest way to implement this is using multi-frame accumulated heatmap: just store the heatmap of the last N frames (N can be 5 or 8) and do the same thresholding and labelling on the sum (or average) of these heatmaps.

-As a side effect this techniqe results much more stable bounding boxes as well.

-To store the heatmaps I suggest using collections.deque, in this way you do not need to delete the oldest heatmap:

 ### Filtering & Heat Maps